Nick

 come up.

-welcome!
-I shouldn't think anyone agrees with every item, and
+Feedback welcome!
+I shouldn't think anyone agrees

 I hope everyone will agree with some of it.
 But you'd get the